FarmBot-Docs/farmbot-software/v9/The-FarmBot-Web-App/the-farmbot-web-app/logs.md

 ![Screen Shot 2019-07-10 at 4.06.29 PM.png](Screen_Shot_2019-07-10_at_4.06.29_PM.png)

 # Logs settings menu
-You can customize whether or not FarmBot sends some types of logs or not by using the options in the :fa-cog: menu.
-Each option is described in the tooltip shown when the <span class="fb-tooltip">:fa-question:</span> icon is clicked.
+You can customize whether or not FarmBot sends some types of logs or not by using the options in the <i class="fa fa-cog"></i> menu.
+Each option is described in the tooltip shown when the <span class="fb-tooltip"><i class="fa fa-question"></i></span> icon is clicked.

 ![Screen Shot 2019-07-10 at 4.05.39 PM.png](Screen_Shot_2019-07-10_at_4.05.39_PM.png)